 The frame $\left(\frac{\partial}{\partial y_1}, \frac{\partial}{\partial y_2}, \frac{\partial}{\partial y_3}\right)$ is a global coordinate frame for $\mathbb R^3$ derived from the standard/trivial coordinates, $(y^1,y^2, y^3) \mapsto (y^1,y^2, y^3)$.
 It is attractive to us because it is orthonormal (the metric tensor coefficients are $\delta_{ij}$, making the metric reduce to a dot product), and the Christoffel symbols $\lbrace\Gamma_{ij}^k\rbrace_{i,j,k=1}^3$ of the Levi-Civita connection $\overline \nabla$ are all identically $0$.

 Let’s construct a different coordinate frame for $\mathbb R^3$.
 We consider the spherical polar parametrization of $\mathbb R^3$, $(\varphi, \theta, r) \mapsto (r \sin \varphi \cos \theta, r \sin \varphi \sin \theta, r \cos \varphi)$.
 This induces a coordinate frame $(\partial_\varphi, \partial_\theta, \partial_r)$ with $\partial_\varphi\vert_{r=1}=X$ and $\partial_\theta\vert_{r=1}=Y$; the vertical line ‘$\vert$’ is read as ‘restricted to’.
-This frame is not defined along the $y^3$ axis, but that’s okay – it is a local coordinate frame.
+This frame is not defined along the $y^3$ axis, but that’s okay – it suffices as a local coordinate frame.

 It seems as if this should simplify the calculation greatly, so (by an application of the no free lunch theorem ) there must be a catch.
 The catch is that the frame $(\partial_\varphi, \partial_\theta, \partial_r)$ is not orthonormal, so we need to compute the Christoffel symbols of the Levi-Civita connection with respect to this frame.
-(Chapter 7 of Lee shows that a local orthonormal coordinate frame can exist if and only if the manifold is locally flat; this is yet another way of demonstrating the non-flatness of the sphere.)

 Let’s look at the metric tensor coefficients $g_{ij}$.
 We have, $g_{11}=\langle \partial_\varphi, \partial_\varphi \rangle$, with